-Putting the customer at the centre of your world is a relatively easy concept, but requires a long-term commitment to change.
+Putting the customer at the center of your world is a relatively easy concept, but requires a long-term commitment to change.
 Instead of focusing individually on products, technologies, or processes, turn all aspects of the business towards the customer.

 “This sounds obvious, but the first step is knowing who the customers are,” says Moffat.
-“Yet at best, most organisations have a patchy understanding of who their customer is and, more crucially, what they want and how they want to interact with you.”
+“Yet at best, most organizations have a patchy understanding of who their customer is and, more crucially, what they want and how they want to interact with you.”

-For Moffat, it’s all about humanising the individual customer: “It’s very easy to forget why you’re doing something.
+For Moffat, it’s all about humanizing the individual customer: “It’s very easy to forget why you’re doing something.
 It’s about John, it’s about Jane, it’s about Andy, it’s about Debbie – those are the people we’re doing it for.
 If we’re making a decision and it’s not going to be in their best interests – if it’s not something that adds value to their customer experience – then perhaps we need to think again.”

-Technology enables great customer experience
+Technology enables customer centricity